abeakkas/ipho-unofficial.org/src/README.md

 * Ordered by year

 ##### database/countries.csv:
-* Columns: country code, name, website, whether former
+* Columns: country code, name, website, if former

 ## Notes
 * Fahim Tajwar@2017 and Mohammad Fahim Tajwar@2014 from Bangladesh are not the same person